GROUP CLASS PRICES

 Classes are open to all levels.
 If you’ve never tried yoga before, or perhaps are returning to your practice after a period of absence or injury, or are a seasoned practitioner looking to work on the finer points of alignment – you are all welcome.
 Yoga is non-competitive and doesn’t care whether or not you can touch your toes, what matters most is that you come as you are and practice!
 The pace of each class allows time to experience each physical posture ("asana") and coordinate movements with our breath.
 Everything is explained and asana are modified or alternatives offered so that everyone can participate.

-If it is your first time to these classes please do get in contact before turning up.
-It is helpful to have a short introductory chat and completion of a joiner questionnaire is essential so that appropriate variations of, or modifications to, physical postures ("asana") can be planned to support a safe practice.
+Spaces in each class are limited and so all classes operate on a booking system.
+If it is your first time to these classes please do get in contact - it is helpful to have a short introductory chat and completion of a joiner questionnaire is essential so that appropriate variations of, or modifications to, physical postures ("asana") can be planned to support a safe practice.
 Questionnaires are for the sole purpose of informing your yoga practice and are confidential and held securely in line with Data Protection legislation.
 Please see the "New Joiners" section.

 Comfortable and fitted gym clothes are recommended (e.g. t-shirts, leggings, vest-tops).
 Each practice will end with a relaxation period of stillness and so you may wish to bring a jumper and socks, or a blanket, to keep yourself warm during this time.
 Please respect the yoga space when you enter the hall and leave your shoes at the entrance.
 All classes are practiced barefoot.
 You are also kindly asked to turn off all electronic devices.